tencentmusic/supersonic/README.md

 Pull the source code and run scripts "assembly/bin/build-chat.sh" and "assembly/bin/build-semantic.sh" separately to build packages.

+### Build for Local Development

+Pull the source code and run script "assembly/bin/build-ide.sh" and run bootstrap class "StandaloneLauncher" in the IDE.

 ## WeChat Contact

 Please join the chat group to suggest feedbacks or ideas: